Sinusitis and ear infections

 Hari (name changed for confidentiality) is a talkative young man who works as a marketing executive in Bombay.
 His job requires him to meet clients in different areas of the city.
-He works irregular hours, meeting clients and goes in and out of air-conditioned offices and cars.
+He works irregular hours and goes in and out of air-conditioned offices and cars.

-Hari came to my clinic with complaints of always being tired, he had frequent headaches which, starting above his eyes spread to the back of his head.
+Hari consulted me with complaints of frequent headaches which, starting above his eyes spread to the back of his head.
 He also had a constant dry cough, which often disturbed his sleep.
-He was always clearing his throat, he sometimes brought up thick yellow mucous and he frequently had an upset stomach.
+He was always clearing his throat, he sometimes brought up thick yellow mucous.
+He frequently had an upset stomach and was always being tired.
 He had blurred vision on some days, which did not improve by wearing spectacles.
 He often had pain in his upper teeth, which had not resolved with numerous visits to the dentist, root canal treatments and antibiotic courses.
 Hari had been diagnosed with sinusitis and migraine.
-He had been through many courses of treatment with antibiotics, and even had surgery to drain his sinuses.
-All these treatments had failed to give him any permanent relief from these problems.
+He had been through many courses of treatment with antibiotics, as well as surgery to drain his sinuses.
+All these treatments had failed to give him any permanent relief.

-When he came back for a review after six months he was a happy man.
+When he consulted me again six months later he was a happy man.
 His sinuses were no longer tender, his cough had reduced.
-His stomach was comfortable, he was sleeping well, he was not tired, and he was feeling stronger and well.
-I advised him to come back and see me again after another year.
-When he returned to see me he was feeling good, his cough had resolved, he had no headaches for eight months and there was no tenderness over any of the sinuses.
-His teeth were no longer painful and giving him trouble.
+His stomach was comfortable, he was sleeping well, he was not tired, and he was feeling well.
+I advised him to continue the treatment, and see me again after another year.
+When he returned to see me he was feeling good, his headaches and cough had resolved,.
+His teeth were no longer troubling him.

 The sinuses drain into the nose through a small tube which is about the thickness of a ball-point pen refill.
 It is easy for this small tube to get blocked.
 When this is blocked, sinus fluid accumulates in the sinus.
 When this gets infected it causes sinusitis.

-The ears have a chamber called the middle ear which carries out the function of hearing.
+The ears have a chamber called the middle ear which helps hearing.
 This chamber communicates with the throat, through a tube called the Eustachian tube which can get blocked, leading to a loss or alteration of hearing.
 The fluid in the middle ear can get infected leading to otitis media and eventually to infection in the bone behind the ear called mastoiditis.
-Mastoiditis leads to a loss of bass in what you hear.
-Infections in the middle ear can lead to loss of balance, nausea, dizziness (vertigo), and tinnitus.
+Mastoiditis leads to a loss of bass in your hearing.
+Infections and accumulation of fluid in the middle ear can lead to loss of balance, nausea, dizziness (vertigo), and tinnitus.
 This may sometimes be misdiagnosed as Meniere's Syndrome.

 Infections from the sinus often spread to the ears, teeth, throat and lungs as well as vice versa.
 If you have a sinus infection, all these other areas should also be checked and treated if necessary.